-Police investigators have determined that Madison was last seen around 3 a.m.
-Saturday at the campsite.
-They are looking to speak to anyone who attended that party or a second one at the same site on Saturday night.
-“We believe someone who was in the area this weekend may have seen Madison or even spoken to her, Sgt.
-Rob Vermeulen said in an statement.
+“We believe someone who was in the area this weekend may have seen Madison or even spoken to her,” said Sgt.
+Rob Vermeulen, spokesperson with E Division.
 “It is important that we determine what happened that night, what her plans were for Saturday and the rest of the weekend.
 We have conducted some interviews, but it is important that we speak to anyone and everyone who will help piece together the bigger picture.
-We still have many questions as does Madison’s family,” said Vermeulen.
+We still have many questions as does Madison’s family.”

 Anyone who may have seen Madison or may know of her whereabouts should contact the Vanderhoof RCMP detachment immediately at (250) 567-2222.